 Plus, it’s ridiculously fun to sing, and there’s the novelty factor of a soprano singing such a well-known male song.
 The audience will be delighted.
 Sing it, and if you do, send us the clip!

-Do you have any other favorite soprano musical theatre songs?
+Do you have any other favorite soprano audition songs?
 Let us know in the comments!
 Don’t forget to check out our top 5 comedic songs for legit sopranos.